Your Key Questions Answered - For Research Scientists

 LIMS is a database that manages lab resources.
 Historically LIMS were used to manage information that was then entered into traditional non-electronic lab notebooks.
 Whereas the ELN manages projects, protocols, data entry, teams, sharing, exporting, publishing, procedures, and team collaboration.
 An ELN tracks and gives timelines over the process where LIMS manages the research resources including samples, reagents, stocks including order/reorder functionality.

 A hearty ELN will include LIMS integration because of the complementary - not competitive nature of the resources it manages.
-This integration eliminates the redundancy of moving from electronic management to manual paper systems and back again.
+This integration eliminates the redundancy of moving from electronic management to manual systems and back again.

 Where LIMS have been powerful is in managing R&D information in a structured database.
-This can place limits on functionality and usefulness particularly when dealing with unstructured data that comes from early stage R&D work coming from multiple sources.
+This can place limits on functionality and usefulness particularly when dealing with unstructured data that comes from early-stage R&D work coming from multiple sources.
 ELNs come in as advantageous in early stage development because of their features where data is securely stored and accessed and selectively shared.
 Modern systems can handle both unstructured and structured data in an integrated single software platform.

 While LIMS have gained mainstream popularity, ELNs have only begun to ramp up in use over the past few years with rapid growth continuing, sometimes one department and lab at a time, and other times across entire organizations.

 The use of both ELNs and LIMS have made labs more environmentally friendly and efficient through laboratory automation.
-Electronic lab notebooks are poised with this integrative workflow to be the final holding space for information and are appealing to labs looking for patent and commercialization of their research.
+ELNs are poised with this integrative workflow to be the final holding space for information and are appealing to labs looking for patent and commercialization of their research.
 Ease of access and searchability make ELNs in particular a robust data management tool.
-When ELNs are combined with a strong LIMS (or registration) foundation, together they can provide labs with strong tools for competitive growth.
+When ELNs are combined with a strong LIMS (or registration) foundation, together they can provide labs with strong integration tools for competitive growth.
 The marriage of ELN flexibility and LIMS structure supports many stages of R&D data management with a full range of functions that can evolve and scale with the needs of an organization over time.

 Collaborative software platforms blend the best of both systems to offer you a full informatics solution to suit your needs.